 Other Problems Of Sew-In Indian hair weaves You May Encounter

 If you can not remove your Indian hair weaves, we recommend that you go to the salon for removal.
-Attempting to remove the weave Indian hair yourself may result in damage to your own hair and/or weave hair.
+Attempting to remove the weaved Indian hair yourself may result in damage to your own hair and/or weaved hair.

 Related Indian Hair You May Like: